Dr Brad Patterson

 '"A class equal to any for making prosperous colonists...": Ulster Protestant migrants in the Antipodes', in Pamela O'Neill (ed) Celts in Legend and Reality, Series in Celtic Studies 9, Sydney: University of Sydney, 2010, pp 415-43.

-- William Ferguson Massey Fellow, Massey University, 2010
+- William Ferguson Massey Fellow, Massey University/University of Ulster, 2010.

-- Vice-President, Irish Studies Association of Australia and New Zealand, 2005-
+- Vice-President, Irish Studies Association of Australia and New Zealand, 2005-20; co-opted member of management committee, 2020-

 - Series Historical Consultant, Brave New World – New Zealand, BBC Two Northern Ireland, 2014